j3k0/webscrape-to-pdf/README.md

 - 🔧 Configurable cache directory
 - 🔄 Implements a retry strategy for scraping errors (50 attempts with 10-second delays)
 - 🌐 Handles JavaScript-rendered content using Selenium
+- 🔐 Automatic detection and handling of Wikimedia login requirements

 ## 🛠️ Installation